DIDSR/InSilicoICH/README.rst

         recruit example_inclusion_criteria.toml | generate

-Images and any hemorrhage segmentation masks will be saved in subdirectories under the selected `output_directory` specified in the study `input csv <default_study/default_study.csv>`_
+Images and any hemorrhage segmentation masks will be saved in DICOM format in subdirectories under the selected `output_directory` specified in the study `input csv <default_study/default_study.csv>`_

 The output `default_study/default_study.csv` can then be used to reproduce the dataset again later using `generate`